soheilizadii/theodolite/docs/example-teastore.md

 ## Cluster Preparation

-Before running a benchmark, we need to install Theodolite and OSM on our cluster.
+Before running a benchmark, we need to install Theodolite and Istio on our cluster.

 ### Install Theodolite

 In general, Theodolite can be installed using Helm as described in the [installation guide](installation).
-However, we need to make sure that no OSM sidecards are injected into the pod of Theodolite, Prometheus, etc.
+However, we need to make sure that no Istio sidecards are injected into the pod of Theodolite, Prometheus, etc.
 As we do not use Kafka in this example, we can omit the Strimzi installation.
 If no further configuration is required, run the following command to install Theodolite: